diriano/ploidyNGS/README.md

 The paired-end reads are generated with 100 bases and an average fragment size of 200.

-The fastq files are in the directory test_data/simulatedDiploidGenome :
+The .fastq files are in the directory test_data/simulatedDiploidGenome :

 The sofware outputs the reads in two files:
 - Ploidy2_100x1.fq.gz